Read This First

 Instead of directly testing promises, research could focus on the impact of religious practices on well-being, social cohesion, or other measurable outcomes, acknowledging the complex interplay of factors involved.

-- Understanding the Nature of Religious Claims: This is not just a label to file away; it changes how Testing Ideologies should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+1. Understanding the Nature of Religious Claims: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

-- Approaches to Testing Claims Within a Religious Context: This is not just a label to file away; it changes how Testing Ideologies should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+6. Approaches to Testing Claims Within a Religious Context: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 Prompt 3: List some of the most commonly found internal incoherencies that are commonly found within ideologies?